On numerical semigroups with embedding dimension four: Geometric procedure

 (see \cite{Apery1946}).
 We have $\# \text{Ap}(S,a) = a$, because the set contains exactly one element from each residue class modulo $a$.
 This set is of interest to us because from the Ap{\'e}ry set one can obtain several semigroup invariants.
 Specifically, $F(S) = \max \{\text{Ap}(S,a)\} - a$, and $G(S) = \frac{1}{a} \left( \sum_{s \in \text{Ap}(S,a)} s \right) - \frac{a-1}{2}$, where $G(S)$ is the cardinality of the set $\mathbb{N} \setminus S$ and is called the \emph{genus} (see \cite{Selmer1977}).

-A geometric procedure for calculating the Frobenius number for numerical semigroups with embedding dimension three has been well established (see \cite{Brauer1962}).
-For a numerical semigroup $\langle d_1,d_2,d_3 \rangle$ with $\gcd(d_i,d_j) = 1$ for $i \neq j$, it involves finding the smallest positive integers $a_{11},a_{22},a_{33}$ such that:
+A procedure for finding the Ap{\'e}ry set of numerical semigroups with embedding dimension three has been well established (see \cite{Brauer1962}).
+The procedure is geometric in nature and works as follows.
+For a numerical semigroup $\langle d_1,d_2,d_3 \rangle$ with $\gcd(d_i,d_j) = 1$ for $i \neq j$, we find the smallest positive integers $a_{11},a_{22},a_{33}$ such that: